Animal Welfare Rules

 • Edit listings for accuracy or clarity;

-• Reject or remove ads that fail to meet welfare standards;
+• Reject or remove listings that fail to meet welfare standards;

-• Suspend or ban users repeatedly breaching rules.
+• uspend or ban users who repeatedly breach these rules.

-For broader behaviour standards, please see our Community Guidelines
+For broader behaviour standards, please refer to our Community Guidelines.

 11. Education & Partnership